raysan5/challenges/03_challenge_maze3d/README.md

 ```

 ## Getting help
-We strongly encourage you using the online [raylib forum](http://forum.raylib.com) to discuss challenges with other students.
+We recommend joining [raylib Discord community](https://discord.gg/raylib) to discuss challenges with other students and developers.
 However, we recommend not to look at any source code written by other students or share your source code with others **while working on the challenge**.

 ## License
 This lecture is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.